cyupa/website/src/pages/guides/research/recruiting-participants/index.md

 date: "2018-04-11"
 path: "/guides/recruiting-participants"
 title: "How to recruit research participants"
+weight: 1
 ---

-### Finding, incentivizing, and managing research participants is one of the most logistically involved aspects of qualitative research, and is often under-estimated.
+Finding, incentivizing, and managing research participants is one of the most logistically involved aspects of qualitative research, and is often under-estimated.

 Participant recruitment for research involves a number of activities including sourcing eligible candidates, screening them, explaining the study, and keeping them motivated & incentivized throughout the study.